Inkshaded/digital-media-archiving-system/Patterns.md

 ### Memento - Behavioral - Saves and restores state of object without revealing details of implementation
 ----
+No Mementos are used, though they could be used to create a backup system for the archive in the future

 ### Observer - Behavioral - Defines a subscription mechanism to notify multiple objects of events
 ----
+No Observers are currently used

 ### Visitor - Behavioral - Used to perform an operation on a group of similar objects and allows trhe definition of new operations for classes without changing said classes
 ----
+No Visitors being used

 ### Null Object - Behavioral - Encapsulate the absence of an object (that is optionally null) by providing an alternative that offers suitable default do-nothing behavior
 ----
+No Null Objects being used